gurubamal/success_taste/README.md

 > Vagrant, VirtualBox, and git should be pre-installed (restart device once after virtual box install)

 > It is expected that you are connected to internet
-> On Windows, You can use Git bash and run below commands:
+> On Windows, You can use Git bash and run below commands (must be administrator) on powershell:

 		vagrant plugin update